guidoism/escape/inspiration/jonesforth.md

 file).
 It calls the Linux read(2) system call to fill this buffer and tracks its position in the buffer using a couple of variables, and if it runs out of input buffer then it refills it automatically.
-The other thing that `KEY` does is if it detects that stdin has closed, it exits the program, which is why when you hit ^D the FORTH system cleanly exits.
+The other thing that `KEY` does is if it detects that stdin has closed, it exits the program, which is why when you hit ^D the Forth system cleanly exits.
 GUIDO
      buffer                           bufftop
         |                                |